garciawarneckee/egw-react-components/README.md

 # EGW Custom React Components Library

 ## Purpose
 There is not much to say... this is a library that I built to reuse my custom components in my projects, and I humbly share with you.
 This is not a complete library with a lot of components, and I think that it will never be completed.
 I will updates components as I need to use it, or I have and new idea of component to reuse.

+##Philosophy
+I will develop this library following the Atomic Desing philosophy. [atomic-design-web](http://bradfrost.com/blog/post/atomic-web-design/)

 ## Install it
   `npm i egw-react-components`